 Much of this may be an eye opener as the list of things you and your partner want gets larger, and you can see your money dwindling away to nothing.
 However, you need to wrap your head around it now and freak out now, rather than figure it out later when you're buried in debt and your house is in foreclosure.

 Tip 3 on Avoiding Marriage Money Problems: Make a Budget

 Its number-crunching time, here's where you sit down with your basic predictions of how much money you have coming in (after taxes) and how much all of this should cost.
 The basic things to include in your budget are:

 Tip 4 on Avoiding Marriage Money Problems: Find a Way to Make it all Work

 For young couples, this can be a daunting exercise to get through.
 So make sure to be honest, patient, and open to compromise.
 If you can get through this, you'll have overcome the most likely reason to get divorced.
 Finally, regularly revisit your financial plan to avoid future marriage money problems.
 You'll often find that your initial assumptions and expectations were wildly inaccurate, so take the time to update your plan before you go any farther.

-Get Legal Help with Marriage Money Problems
+Get Legal Help with Avoiding Marriage Money Problems

 Money is probably one of the most common argument topics between married couples.
 If you have concerns about financial issues relating to marriage the advice of a professional can be invaluable.
-It's a good idea to reach out to a local family law attorney who can help you draft a prenuptial agreement, plan for the acquisition of property, and determine tax advantages or liabilities.
+It's a good idea to reach out to a local family law attorney who can help you draft a prenuptial agreement, plan for the acquisition of property, and determine tax advantages and liabilities.